AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 ### Conditions for Flocculation
 In the first redesign of the system in which the microbore tubing dripped directly into the fluoride constant head tank, it was observed that no flocs or precipitates were observed when the system was run at the previously successful effluent flow rate of 0.76 mL/s.
 It was observed that the water exiting the effluent line had a large red dye concentration, suggesting an inability of PACl to bind with red dye at this high velocity.

 When the system was run at 0.10 mL/s, a significantly lower velocity, small precipitates were observed.
-However, when the system was run at 0.13 mL/s, very large precipitates were observed in the flocculator.
+However, when the system was run at 0.13 mL/s, very large precipitates were observed in the flocculator (Figure 9).

 <img src="floc 224.gif">